PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ## Upgrade / Downgrade Strategy

-  * **Upgrade:** On upgrade, the new API fields will be available but network policies remain disabled by default (`DefaultNetworkPolicy: "disabled"`).
+  * **Upgrade:** On upgrade, the new API fields will be available but network policies remain disabled by default (`DefaultNetworkPolicy: "false"`).
 This ensures backward compatibility.
 Users must explicitly enable network policies and configure them appropriately.
   * **Downgrade:** If a user downgrades to a version of the operator that is not aware of the new API fields:
     - The API fields will be ignored by the older operator version
     - Any existing `NetworkPolicy` objects created by the newer operator will be orphaned
-    - Users should disable network policies (`DefaultNetworkPolicy: "disabled"`) and remove custom `NetworkPolicy` configurations before downgrading to prevent orphaned policies from blocking traffic
+    - Users should disable network policies (`DefaultNetworkPolicy: "false"`) and remove custom `NetworkPolicies` configurations before downgrading to prevent orphaned policies from blocking traffic

 ## Alternatives (Not Implemented)